punz321/Movie-Recommender/README.md

 an AI model that suggests you movies based on your interests

 # Day 1
-loaded dataset in colab and did some data preprocessing
+Loaded dataset in colab and did some data preprocessing

+# Day 2
+Created the similarity matrix and making the recommender function